 Less risk of medical intervention - An unmedicated mother is less likely to need pitocin to speed labor, a vacuum extraction or forceps delivery, or bladder catheterization.
 Mom is also less likely to have a cesarean section, which is important as current cesarean section rates in the U.S. are over 30%.

 Quicker Recovery - Mothers who give birth naturally can usually walk out of the delivery room after their baby has been born.

 Long term benefits - We are just beginning to understand some of the long term benefits of natural childbirth.
 Many studies in primal health have shown that influences in fetal life, the perinatal period, and early infancy can have dramatic effects on our lifelong health.
 Studies have shown that autism is more likely to occur in children who, during birth, were induced or born by elective or emergency cesarean section.
 Other studies have shown that babies born to mothers who receive pain medication during their labor have an increased likelihood of abusing drugs during their adolescence and adulthood.

-Please send me an email at: firstname.lastname@example.org to register for my childbirth classes or doula services or both.
+Please send me an email at: firstname.lastname@example.org to register for my childbirth classes.
 I will respond in 24 hrs.

 Disclaimer: Birth Baby Naturally attempts to insure the content of this site is for information purposes only.
 If you intend to act on any information in this site, you should first consult your birth practitioner and use at your own risk.
 Birth Baby Naturally and its staff will not be held liable for any loss or damages arising directly or indirectly from the possession, publication, use, or reliance upon information obtained from this site.
 This site is provided in good faith without any express or implied warranty.
 If you have questions about information contained in this site, email us at email@example.com Like what you see?
 Tell a Friend!